dentarg/auth0-blog/_posts/2017-10-03-migrate-your-gigya-users-to-auth0.markdown

 ![SAP acquires Gigya](https://cdn.auth0.com/blog/gigya/gigya.jpg)

-## Migrating to Auth0's Identity & Access Management Platform
+## How to Migrate to Auth0 IAM Platform

 At [Auth0](https://auth0.com), our goal is to provide the best authentication and identity management solution that is also simple and easy for developers to work with.
 This means that migration into (and out of) the Auth0 platform is straightforward for developers while also providing a seamless experience for users.